 Our kids need to know that we are in control.
 Teens need to be able to bump up against something.
 I know from personal experience with our oldest child, we lacked clear boundaries early on which caused chaos and a lack of control.
 Several years back, she over-heard her younger sister protesting her dating age we had established.
 The begging and pleading and protesting had begun.
 Our rule and my conviction were clear.
 The line was drawn.
 My oldest daughter said to me, “You aren’t’ going to cave in like you did with me are you?”
 If you had told me a decade earlier that this statement would come out of her mouth, I wouldn’t have believed you.
 There it was.
 She had wanted the limits.
 She needed them and we had no idea.

 If setting limits happens to be an area you battle with, you are not alone.
 This is a common struggle for most moms.
-(Click here if you would like to get some help beginning to define your boundary lines.)
-Begin to take charge and gain clarity in order to have peace and more freedom to enjoy one another in your home.
+Please fill out the contact form below if you want some help in beginning to take charge and gain clarity in order to have peace and more freedom to enjoy one another in your home.